chpoulter/dcmotorlib/README.md

 # DC Motor Library and Demo

-This repository contains a library to control the DC Motor Module with the Calliope Mini and an example program.
+This repository contains a library to control the DC Motor Module with the Calliope Mini and some examples.

 ## Compiling the firmware